nifemi-alonge/electricity_price_forecasting/README.md

 ## Description

-I will update here with details of my approach.
+I will update this with details of my approach.

 ## Getting Started

 ### Dependencies

-* ex. the code was written in a Google Colab Notebook (compatible with Jupyter Notebook).
+* The code was written in a Google Colab Notebook (compatible with Jupyter Notebook).

 ## Authors

-Contributors names and contact info

-ex.
 Fem Alonge

 ## License